nitad54448/win10-installer-yappari-v5-2023/README.md

 Z<sub>o</sub>=(Aw/ $\sqrt{jw})$ coth(B $\sqrt{jw})$

+Here Aw is the standard Warburg coefficient and B is B=d/sqrt(D) , where d is the Nernst diffusion layer thickness.

 The Warburg "short" describes the impedance of a finite-length diffusion with transmissible boundary, with the expression:

 Z<sub>s</sub>=(Aw/ $\sqrt{jw})$ tanh(B $\sqrt{jw})$

+Aw is the standard Warburg coefficient and B=d/sqrt(D) , where d is the Nernst diffusion layer thickness.

 Fitting the Warburg short parameters will be very slow as checks on the validity of the calculations are required, for high frequencies the values are very small, translated as NANs (so, be patient with this one).